Last updated: August 14, 2020

 We may cancel accounts if they have been inactive for an extended period:

-- For trial accounts: 30 days after a trial has expired without being upgraded
+- For other services: 30 days after a trial has expired without being upgraded

 - For frozen accounts: 180 days after being frozen due to billing failures